USS HIGGINS DDG 76

 August 8, The Higgins anchored in Makham Bay for a five-day port visit to Phuket, Thailand.

-August 23, DDG 76 moored outboard the USS Antietam (CG 54) at Berth 7, Fleet Activities Yokosuka, Japan, for a 10-day port call.
+August 23, DDG 76 moored outboard the USS Antietam (CG 54) at Berth 7 on Fleet Activities Yokosuka, Japan, for a 10-day port call.

 September 4, USS Higgins moored at Berth 7, Yatomi Pier in Port of Nagoya, Aichi Prefecture, Japan, for a week-long port visit.